Latest Posts

 – There must be lots of ratings.
 Five stars, of course.

-– Same with reviews.
+-The same is true for reviews.
 They must be positive and real (or at least look real).
-It’s essential in the beginning.
+This is essential in the beginning.

 – If you ask to rate your app, approximately one attempt in a hundred will be rewarded with a rating.
 Only one person in 500 will write a review.